Monica McTaggart - Celestial Sounds

 Monica is an enthusiastic, experienced musician, clinician, composer, arts administrator and independent music teacher of piano, brass, handbells and recorder.
 She also is a sound catalyst and enjoys giving sound meditation and relaxation sessions using song and sound, incorporating voice and a wide variety of instruments.
 She works solo as well as with other sound people such as Charles Snelleksz Mathelot, Julian Silburn and more.
 She also plays live music for yoga classes.

-Monica is the Western Australian Representative of the Handbell Society of Australasia for 20 years hosting two Australasian Handbell Festivals in that time.
+Monica was the Western Australian Representative of the Handbell Society of Australasia for 20 years hosting two Australasian Handbell Festivals in that time.
 An international clinician, and conductor, she is the founder and Music Director of BellsWest, directing it's three hand bell/hand chime groups.
-She is also the Handbell Director at the University of Western Australia.
+She is the Handbell Director for Broadening classes at the University of Western Australia.

 In addition to her piano teaching and handbell work, she has been a recorder instructor for many local and national camps/conferences, and is a past president of the Recorder and Early Music Society of WA.